dapr/proposals/20240517-R-http-metrics-path-matching.md

 ### Solution

-This proposal introduces an opt-in API for path normalization within Dapr HTTP metrics.
-The goal is to offer a way to normalize metrics without relying on CPU-intensive regex's.
+This proposal introduces an opt-in API for path matching within Dapr HTTP metrics.
+The goal is to offer a way to match and include paths in the metrics without relying on CPU-intensive regex's and with a guarantee that path cardinality is controlled.

 ```yaml
 spec: